-Urgent action is needed to restore public trust on immigration, according to a new report from the largest-ever public consultation on immigration.
+Urgent action is needed to restore public trust on immigration, according to the final report of the largest-ever public consultation on immigration.

 New polling by ICM for the National Conversation on Immigration, coordinated by British Future and Hope not hate, finds that: